MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/request/index.md

 ---
-title: Request
+title: HTTP request
-description: How to fetch and send data over HTTP using JavaScript
+description: How to get and send data over HTTP using JavaScript
 ---